How to get a Colorful Dress for Less $$$

 I will say this, the high rates of the bridal world are what allows me to do this work.
 Each dress is custom, hand colored and takes at least a week of work.
 Coloring your dress can cost just as much if not more than your dress.
 I’d say on average $1000 - $2000 but there are gowns that are more than that and some that are less.

 Some brides handle this by looking for ways to get the coloring as low as possible and others aim to get the dress as cheaply as possible.
 Both are great solutions when your on a budget and I’m going to tell you how to do them both.

 For the bride looking so save on the dress

 Try On Dresses at a normal bridal boutique.
-This will help you determine what style looks best on your body the hardest part will be walking away empty handed, but will be key to getting a good dress for half the price.
+This will help you determine what style looks best on your body, the hardest part will be walking away empty handed, but this is key to getting a good dress for half the price.

 Keep in mind the dress does not have to be perfect.
 You can get a dress taken in or even add corset ties to one that won't zip up.
 Add sleeves or remove them, add lace or remove it.
 Scrub stains and patch tears.
 Add a layers or remove one.
 There is seriously so much you can do to take an old dress and make it brand new and beautiful.